Preferred date sold out?

 Duration: 05:00 h

-This is it—your final stretch on the Alta Via della Marmotta!
-It’s mostly downhill today, so go easy on those knees and enjoy the ride.
+This is it, your final stretch on the Alta Via della Marmotta!
+It’s mostly downhill today, so take it easy on your knees and enjoy the ride.

-From there, the trail winds through valleys and forests, eventually leading you to the emerald waters of Santa Caterina Lake.
-Pause on the bridge to take in the view, you made it!
-After that, it’s a short walk to Auronzo di Cadore, where your adventure comes to an end.
+If you choose to continue on foot, the trail winds through valleys and forests and then follows the shoreline of Santa Caterina Lake.
+Take a moment to enjoy the view across the water.
+From there, it’s a short walk into Auronzo di Cadore, where your adventure comes to an end.

 Included